Focus on farm performance traits

 what do you look for in an angus cow?

 “When I visualise my ideal cow, I see a cow that is ,smooth skinned,moderate framed, fleshy and easy doing.
 She will be deep sided and thick topped whilst still having a feminine look about her.
 This cow will have good bone, adequate for her body size.
-She will have sound feet with a good amount of heal, with a moderate udder that is balanced and square and is strongly attached with moderate sized teats.”
+She will have sound feet with a good amount of heal, with a moderate udder that is balanced and square and is strongly attached with moderate sized teats.
+She will also be expected to be sound and productive to a ripe old age.”

 How much do you rely on EBV's in selecting your herd sires?

 “EBV’s are part of the selection process.
 However, they are not at the top of the list.
 We firstly look at the animal itself.
 Structural soundness and whether it is the “Eaglehawk type”.
 Soft and deep bodied with a wide top and adequate bone.
 We then account for pedigree, (assessing the herd from where he was bred) within the type, giving us the genetic diversity that provides some flexibility to our joinings.
-Once the potential sire bulls have passed these hurdles, we then look at EBV’s.
-The focus being on short gestation and calving ease with good growth.
+Once the potential sire bulls have passed these hurdles, we then look at EBV’s – short gestation/calving ease/good growth.
 We look for a moderate mature cow weight of between 85 and 100, followed by a heavier carcase with decent eye muscle and positive fat cover for doing ability.”

 How much do your auction bulls average?